 As we all know, since 2020, COVID-19 has swept across the globe, with a particularly noticeable impact on industries including catering, tourism, and related services.
 The hotel industry has also faced significant operational pressures, and the prolonged…

 Hotels are comprehensive service-oriented enterprises that provide accommodation, dining, entertainment, shopping, and other services.
-It serves as a living base for guests during travels, business trips, conferences, and other activities.
-For guests, the appeal of a hotel goes beyond comfortable…
+It serves as a for guests during travels, business trips, conferences, and other activities.
+For guests, the appeal of a hotel beyond comfortable…